Why choose Mayo ClinicBy Mayo Clinic Staff

 - Latest diagnostic tools.
 Mayo Clinic doctors use detailed imaging tests, including magnetic resonance imaging (MRI), positron emission tomography (PET), movement neurophysiology and other tests, to diagnose movement disorders.

-- Treatment expertise.
+- Cutting-edge treatment.
 Mayo Clinic neurologists, neurosurgeons and other doctors have expertise in treating movement disorders with botox (botulinum toxin) injections, deep brain stimulation (DBS) and other therapies.

 Mayo Clinic doctors trained in brain and nervous system conditions (neurologists) and brain and nervous system surgery (neurosurgeons) treat a full range of movement disorders, including: